mlabs-haskell/catalyst-funded-projects/Fund7/DAO-Traded-Funds/README.md

 ### November 2022

 Over the last month, MLabs completed the work outlined in our DAO Traded Funds proposal.
 We submitted our close-out report including a live testnet demo.
-We will link it below once it has been published throughout IOG channels and the grant is officially closed.
+These documents can be viewed [here](https://docs.google.com/spreadsheets/d/1bfnWFa94Y7Zj0G7dtpo9W1nAYGovJbswipxiHT4UE3g/edit#gid=416498551).

 Finally, we will continue to work alongside the Metera team to bring the ESG index funds project to mainnet.